-- (1) Compounded annual growth rate from 2006 through 2010. - (2) Including IPTV since 2008. - (3) "Homes passed" means the number of residential premises, such as single dwelling units or multiple dwelling units, and commercial premises passed by the cable television distribution network in a given cable system service area in which the programming services are offered. - ii.
+- (1) Compounded Canadian annual growth rate from 2007 through 2011. - (2) Including IPTV since 2008. - (3) Compounded U.S. annual growth rate from 2008 through 2012. - (4) "Homes passed" means the number of residential premises, such as single dwelling units or multiple dwelling units, and commercial premises passed by the cable distribution network in a given cable system service area in which the programming services are offered. - ii.
 Expansion of Digital Distribution and Programming

 In recent years, digital technology has significantly expanded the range of services that may be offered to our customers.
-We now offer 395 channels on our digital platform, including 176 English-language channels, 60 French-language channels, 64 HDTV channels, 10 time-shifting channels, 63 radio/music channels and 22 others.
+We now offer 421 channels on our digital platform (82 in HD), including 224 English-language channels, 100 French-language channels, 10 time-shifting channels, 65 radio/music channels and 25 others.